mtfurlan/py3-CHIRP/README.md

-# chirp-gentoo
+# py3-CHIRP
-A custom repository for CHIRP, a tool for configuring HAM radios.
+A fork of CHIRP for testing with Python 3.

 ## What's Different?
-The official CHIRP project does not support Python 3 and depends on pygtk which hasn't seen a stable release since April 2011.
+The official CHIRP project's main branch does not support Python 3 and depends on pygtk which hasn't seen a stable release since April 2011.

-chirp-gentoo is a fork of the py3 branch of the official CHIRP project with some syntax fixes leftover from Python2.
+py3-CHIRP is a fork of the py3 branch of the official CHIRP project with some syntax fixes that seem to be leftover from Python2.

 ## The Story